Eternal Enemies: Critical reception

 At Alternative Press, Phil Freeman rated the album four stars out of five, remarking how the release is "Emmure's latest slab of relentless, skull-battering deathcore" and it "finds them in top form."
 Elsewhere, the album was heavily panned.
 At Sputnikmusic, Davey Boy remarked how the album was "so unsubtle and earnest" in its "targeting of rage-filled teenage males, through aggressive, hateful and misogynistic words."
 Tomas Doyle of Thrash Hits called lead vocalist Frankie Palmeri a "very angry man", and unfavorably compared the album's controversial intentions to the brilliance of controversial artists like Marilyn Manson and Eminem.
 He went further as to say the album was "so fatally lacking in musical spark."

+Nik Young of Metal Hammer praised the first half of the album, stating, "A short, panic-inducing opener full of samples, sirens, a huge roar and immediately offensive lyrics gets Eternal Enemies off to an awesome start.
+Unsurprisingly, the title of this track, Bring A Gun To School, also caused a ton of debate online.
+Emmure are nothing if not controversial and, love or hate their blunt, often clichéd lyrics, they certainly command attention."
+Young was, however, critical of the softer, latter half of the album, going on to say, "... the second half of this album does not live up to the first, and overly melodic 'We Were Just Kids,' makes for a weak closer."